 18. Sourdough Bread

-The most basic and easiest-to-recognized bread in sourdough culture is sourdough bread.
-In a loaf of these bread, people will use a sourdough starter to be a natural leavening agent and create the form of the dough.
+The most basic and easiest-to-recognized variety is sourdough bread.
+To make it, people use a sourdough starter to be a natural leavening agent and create the form of the dough.

-These bread loaves use fermented flour and water to make the dough rise.
-It also has a mildly sour taste, a slightly chewy texture inside, and a thick crust outside.
-What’s better, you can effortlessly make them at home with a Dutch oven pan, and there is no kneading requirement.
+These bread loaves use fermented flour and water to make the dough rise, creating a mildly sour taste, a slightly chewy texture inside, and a thick crust outside.
+You can effortlessly make them at home with a Dutch oven pan, and there is no kneading requirement.

-Regarding sourdough bread origin, they can be seen as the oldest form of leavened bread from ancient Egypt, when people accidentally left the bread dough out for too long.
-But turns out, the wild yeast saved the dough and transformed them into tasty bread like today’s version.
+Regarding sourdough bread origin, it can be seen as the oldest form of leavened bread from ancient Egypt, when some people accidentally left the bread dough out for too long.
+But wild yeast saved the dough and transformed them into tasty bread like today’s version.